tucodevelopmentyvr/persian-calendar-privacy/README.md

 ## Consent

-By using our app, you acknowledge that you have read, understood, and agree to the terms of this Privacy Policy, including the **Disclaimer of Responsibility**.
+**By downloading, installing, or using the Persian Calendar app, you expressly acknowledge that you have read, understood, and agree to be bound by all terms of this Privacy Policy, including the Disclaimer of Responsibility and Limitation of Liability section.**

+**You further acknowledge and agree that:**

+- **You are using the application at your own risk**
+- **The developer bears no responsibility for any damages or losses related to your use of the application**
+- **You will not pursue any legal action against the developer for any reason related to the application**
+- **You are responsible for periodically reviewing this Privacy Policy for changes**
+- **Your continued use of the application constitutes acceptance of any changes to this Privacy Policy**